• Skip to main content

 Can I only be approved for first-time penalty abatement one time?

-When considering your request for penalty abatement, the IRS only looks at the last three years of your tax filings to ensure you filed and paid on time and that you didn’t get any other penalties.
+No, you can get first-time penalty abatement multiple times.
+You just have to meet the requirements, which effectively means you can qualify about every four years.
+This is because when considering your request for penalty abatement, the IRS only looks at the last three years of your tax filings to ensure you filed and paid on time and that you didn’t get any other penalties.

 Can my tax debt be forgiven under the IRS Fresh Start Program?